-The sample line technology for the major suppliers of OEM capnography and multi-gas monitoring technology vary greatly in terms of technical approaches, sophistication, and performance.
-This section will discuss the sample line and water separation capabilities of Oridion's FilterLine,® Philips (Respironics) LoFlo, and conventional water traps such as are found in GE Healthcare's (Datex) D-fend,TM and Dräger Medical's Vamos Plus Anesthetic gas monitor, based on the ILCA/ILCA2 OEM multi-gas analysers.
+The sample line technology for the major suppliers of OEM capnography and multigas monitoring technology vary greatly in terms of technical approaches, sophistication and performance.
+This section will discuss the sample line and water separation capabilities of Oridion's FilterLine®, Philips (Respironics) LoFloTM, and conventional water traps such as are found in GE Healthcare's (Datex) D-fendTM, and Dräger Medical's Vamos Plus Anesthetic gas monitor, based on the ILCA/ILCA2 OEM multigas analyzers.

-Respironics LoFlo
+Respironics LoFloTM

-The LoFlo sampling lines use a hydrophilic fibrous "sponge" [1], as shown in Figure 5, to collect up to about 210 μl of condensed or aspired water from the patient circuit.
-At a sample flow of 50 ml/min this volume corresponds to about three hours of lifetime when used during standard high-humidity conditions (98.6 °F (37 °C) patient circuit temperature at 100% RH and 73.4 °F (23 °C) ambient temperature).
+The LoFlo sampling lines uses a hydrophilic fibrous "sponge" [1], as shown in Figure 2, to collect up to about 210 $\mu$ l of condensed or aspired water from the patient circuit.
+At a sample flow of 50 ml/min this volume corresponds to about three hours of lifetime when used during standard high humidity conditions (37 °C patient circuit temperature at 100 %RH and 23 °C ambient temperature).
 When the sponge is filled with water a hydrophobic pellet filter [2] swells and blocks the liquid from entering the measurement chamber.
 The measurement chamber [3] is an integral part of the sampling line.
-There is however no filter that prevents other parts of the gas analyser such as the pump from being contaminated by bacteria or other microbes present in the patient circuit, subjecting the entire analyser to the prospect of cross-contamination.
+There is however no filter that prevents other parts of the gas analyzer such as the pump from being contaminated by bacteria or other microbes present in the patient circuit, subjecting the entire analyzer to the prospect of cross contamination.

 An extended lifetime version fitted with a section of dehumidifying tubing is available at a higher cost.
-This version of the LoFlo sampling line works better in high-moisture applications.
-However, the dehumidifying tubing cannot remove liquids from the gas sample stream (please refer to the Technical Evaluation section below for details).
+This version of the LoFlo sampling lines works better in high moisture applications.
+The dehumidifying tubing can however not remove liquids from the gas sample stream - please refer to the Technical Evaluation section below for details.

-Rise time figures for gas analysers fitted with LoFlo sampling lines are quite good (200 ms) mainly due to the fact that the measurement chamber [3] is an integral part of the sampling line.
-The drawback with this design is that zero calibrations must be performed manually by the operator.
+Rise time figures for gas analyzers fitted with LoFlo sampling lines are quite good (200 ms) mainly due to the fact that the measurement chamber [3] is an integral part of the sampling line.
+The drawback with this design is however that zero calibrations must be performed manually by the operator.
 Another obvious drawback is the increased complexity and higher price of the product.